 - Prepare for an advanced professional career or further graduate studies.

-Graduate students have access to a wide range of computer systems interconnected by local and wide-area networks.
-Access is available to high-end graphics workstations, multi-processor image-analysis systems, central file servers, and personal computers.
-Access is also available to the Ohio Supercomputer via the Ohio Academic and Research Network (OARNET).
-In addition, each graduate faculty member has a well equipped research laboratory with a network of heterogeneous computers and peripherals.
-Please visit http://www.cs.wright.edu/bie/ for details.
+Graduate students have access to a wide range of computer systems, including Sun Microsystems/Oracle servicers, Linux servicers, a Linux based high performance computing cluster, a Linux-based supercomputer, and numerous networked Linux and Windows PCs.
+Access is also available to the Ohio Supercomputer via the Ohio Academic and Research Network (OARNET) and Internet2.
+In addition, each graduate faculty member has a well-equipped research laboratory with a network of heterogeneous computers and peripherals.
+In various courses and through research with faculty members, students have access to the Bioinstrumentation Lab, the Nanomedical Synthesis and Characterization Lab, the Tissue Culture Facility, the Imaging Lab, the Bioengineering Lab, and the Biomechanics and Tissue Engineering Lab.
+Please visit https://engineering-computer-science.wright.edu/biomedical-industrial-an... for details.
 Also see section on Computing and Telecommunications Services (CaTS).

 For additional information: